 Everyone wants to believe recycling will close the loop.
 That one day, your old EV battery will be reborn as a new one, and we'll stop mining altogether.
 I wish that were true.
 But right now, recycling is more hope than reality.
 Globally, only 5% of lithium-ion batteries are recycled.
 The other 95% end up in landfills, incinerators, or stockpiled in warehouses waiting for someone to figure out what to do with them.
 That's like throwing away 95% of your car's engine every time you junk it.
 And we wonder why resource scarcity is a problem.
 The tech exists to recycle lithium, cobalt, and nickel.

 Companies like Li-Cycle in Ontario and Redwood Materials in Nevada can recover up to 95% of critical minerals from spent batteries.
 That's impressive, until you look at scale.
-Li-Cycle's entire North American capacity is 35,000 tonnes per year.
-2 million tonnes by 2030.
-That means even if every recycling plant on the continent ran at full capacity, they'd handle less than 3% of the coming wave.
+Li-Cycle's entire North American capacity is 35,000 tonnes per year, against projected demand of 2 million tonnes by 2030.
+Even if every recycling plant on the continent ran at full capacity, they'd handle less than 3% of the coming wave.
 And most of those batteries won't be ready for recycling until 2030 or later.
 EVs have 15-year lifespans.
 The first wave of mass-market Teslas (Model S, 2012) are just now reaching end-of-life.
 We're at the base of the curve.
 And here's the kicker: recycling isn't always better for the environment.

 That's because collection, sorting, and transportation add costs that mining doesn't have.
 And automakers are under pressure to cut battery prices, not increase them.
 So even if recycled materials are available, most manufacturers won't use them unless forced.
 Tesla, for example, has signed long-term contracts with lithium miners at fixed rates, some as low as $12,000 per tonne.
 Why pay more for recycled?
 The U.S. is trying to change that.
 The Inflation Reduction Act offers a $45/kWh tax credit for batteries made with recycled content.
 That could make recycled nickel and cobalt competitive by 2026.
 But Canada hasn't introduced similar incentives.
 Ontario's EV strategy focuses on attracting battery plants, not building recycling infrastructure.